MOS Technology CIA: Time-of-Day (TOD) Clock

 In addition to its timekeeping features, the TOD can be configured to act as an alarm clock, by arranging for it to generate an interrupt request at any desired time.
 Due to a bug in many 6526s (see also errata below), the alarm IRQ would not always occur when the seconds component of the alarm time is exactly zero.
 The workaround is to set the alarm's tenths value to 0.1 seconds.

 The TOD clock's internal circuitry is designed to be driven by either a 50 or 60 Hz sine wave signal.
 As used in the C-64 and C-128(D), the computer's power supply supplied such a signal from the mains, resulting in a stable timekeeper with little long-term drift.
 The ability to work with both power line frequencies allowed a single version of the 6526 to be used in computers operated in countries with either 50 or 60 Hz power.
-It is important to note that contrary to the popular belief, NTSC or PAL video standards are not directly linked to mains power frequency.
+Contrary to the popular belief, NTSC or PAL video standards are not directly linked to mains power frequency.
 Additionally, some computers did not derive their TOD clock frequency from the mains power source.
 For example, both NTSC and PAL variants of Commodore SX-64 use 60 Hz TOD clock supplied by a dedicated crystal.
 KERNAL operating system in Commodore 64 for example will determine the video standard during system startup, but tries neither to identify the supplied TOD clock frequency nor to initialise the CIAs correctly on 50 Hz driven machines.
 Thus, it is the responsibility of any application software that wants to use either CIA's TOD function to determine the supplied frequency and set the CIA(s) flag accordingly itself.
 Failure to do so may cause the clock to deviate quickly from the correct time.